 Please contact The Hopkins Group on 1300 726 082 or drop us a line if you’d like to make an appointment with a financial planner to discuss the pending Centrelink changes.

-Disclaimer: Anthony Malvaso is an Authorised Representative and John Hopkins Financial Services Pty Ltd is a Corporate Representative of WealthSure Financial Services Pty Ltd Level 1 190 Stirling Street PERTH WA 6000 ACN:130 288 578 AFSL: 326450.
+Disclaimer: John Hopkins Financial Services Pty Ltd is a Corporate Representative of WealthSure Financial Services Pty Ltd Level 1 190 Stirling Street PERTH WA 6000 ACN:130 288 578 AFSL: 326450.

 General Advice Warning: This advice may not be suitable to you because it contains general advice that has not been tailored to your personal circumstances.
 Please seek personal financial advice prior to acting on this information.

 26/10/2018 The Hopkins Group

 When it comes to your super, we know it's easy to set and forget.
 However, accessing your fund and choosing a suitable strategy is important to ensure you meet your retirement aspirations.